Solar cells convert the energy from the sun into electricity.

 This flow of electrons from the positive side to the negative is what we call a current.

-When the sun is shining on your solar panel, electrons flow through the cell in one direction.
+When the sun is shining on your solar system, electrons flow through the cell in one direction.
 Thus, create DC power (direct current).

 Related article: How Do Solar Cells Work?